guitarman/guitarman.github.io/index.md

     I am Ján.
 I live in <a href="http://goo.gl/maps/Rpkyr" target="_blank">Bratislava, Slovakia</a> and work as Ruby on Rails and JavaScript developer.
 At home I also work on my small personal projects.
 In my free time I try to read as many books as possible.
-Right now I am reading:
+Here are some of my latest interest:

     <ul>
       {% for book in site.data.it_books %}